gazebosim/docs/tutorials/actors_demo/actors_demo.md

 ### Skin

-In the `<skin>` tag we just load a COLLADA file `walk.dae` which specify how our actor will look like.
+In the `<skin>` tag we just loaded a COLLADA file `walk.dae` which specify how our actor will look like.
 When a COLLADA file used within the `<skin>` tags its animation is loaded.
 Now run the world and should see our model moving.
 The `<scale>` scales the skin's size.

+**Note**: You can find different actors and models in ignition [fuel](https://app.ignitionrobotics.org/fuel).

 ### Animation?

 In the `<animation>` tag we specify how our actor will move.
 We can combine different skin with different animation as long as they have compatible skeletons.

 For example the `talk_b.dae` and `walk.dae` are compatible so they can be mixed with each other.
 The actor walking is with a green shirt and the one talking is with blue shirt.
-We can have an actor walking with a blue shirt by using the `talk_b.dae` in the skin and the `walk.dae` in the animation
+We can have an actor walking with a blue shirt by using the `talk_b.dae` in the skin and the `walk.dae` in the animation as follow:

 ```xml
 <actor name="actor_walking">